-I was able to purchase a male and 3 females and have quickly fallen in love with them.
+I was able to purchase a male and 3 females and have quickly fallen in love with breed.

-The male's name is Fernando and he is quite the character.
-He has fit right in with my gang of Goldens and holds his own in rough-housing.
-I had to get use to his exuberance but it has become a very endearing trait.
+My first male's name was Fernando and he wass quite the character.
+He just fit right in with my gang of Golden's and held his own in rough-housing.
+I had to get use to his exuberance but it became a very endearing trait.
 He is very loving and smart, although somewhat mischievous.

 Puppies go home with following:

 >picture of litter mates and Mom on request